Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 ## Blocking vs. Non Blocking

-All methods that for example use the database are blocking, this means that the thread will be stuck on the call site until that function completes, we can avoid this by creating a new thread, in this way it can do other things an not wait util the function completes.
+All methods that for example use the database are blocking, this means that the thread will be stuck on the call site until that function completes, we can avoid this by creating a new thread, in this way it can do other things and not wait util the function completes.

-We could of a simple solution, we pass a callback to the function, and when it will finish the callback will be called, thus allowing the execution to continue freely.
+We could have a simple solution, we pass a callback to the function, and when it will finish the callback will be called, thus allowing the execution to continue freely.

-The first to implement the concept of `async/await` was microsoft in C#.
-Later at Netflix the problems was that they could not handle high traffic spikes, they were able to solve the problem, they difined a reactive stack (RxJava), later ported to other languages.
+The first to implement the concept of `async/await` was Microsoft in C#.
+Later at Netflix the problems was that they could not handle high traffic spikes, they were able to solve the problem by defining a reactive stack (RxJava), later ported to other languages.

 Spring later took those concepts and created the Reactors.
-The use of using those reactive libraries, is very cumbersome, still better than write callbacks, but there was a way to achieve those.
+The use of those reactive libraries, is very cumbersome, still better than writing callbacks, but there was a way to achieving the aim the asynchronous programming.

-At jetbrains used an old concept called **coroutines**.
-Coroutines help us writing asynchronous code like imperative code.
+At Jetbrains they used an old concept called **coroutines**.
+Coroutines help us to write asynchronous code like imperative code.

 ### Reactive Stack

-Instead of having functions that block when called we have to make them async.
+Instead of having functions that block when called we have to make them `async`.
 To do that we have to reimplement our whole stack from the ground up (sockets, ...).

 Spring Web Flux (based on Jetty),